Saint-logo3.png

 Empathy map

-Taking the findings from my research, I placed them in sections what the persona thinks, hears, says, and does.
+Using the findings from my research, I organized them into sections on what the persona thinks, hears, says, and does.
 This was used to gain insights and identify user needs.

 3. Ideate